sjbylo/ocp-topics/nodeport/README.md

 # Trying out NodePort

-This topic covers launching a simple container which listens on port 2000 and echos whatever is typed.
+This topic covers launching a simple container which listens on tcp port 2000 and echos whatever is typed.
+A nodeport service is created to allow access to the container from outside the OpenShift cluster.

+Note: For this to work access it needed to the cluster such that incomming connections are allowed through on ports between 30000 and 31000.

-Launch the netcat-echo container.
+Launch the netcat-echo container from Docker Hub.

 ```
 oc new-app sjbylo/netcat-echo
 ```

-This will create a normal service object which provides a static IP/hostname for the set of netcat-echo pods and also load balances over the set.
+This will also create a normal service object which provides a static IP/hostname for the set of netcat-echo pods and also load balances over the set.

-Have a look at the service which it tracking the netcat-echo pod(s).
+Have a look at the service which is tracking the netcat-echo pod(s).

 ```
 oc get svc
+oc get endpoints
 ```

-This service is only accessible over the SDN and cannot be reached from outside the cluster.
+This service/pod is only accessible over the internal SDN and cannot be reached from outside the cluster.

 Now expose the pods using a service of type *nodeport*.
-This makes OpenShift listen on port 30000 on all nodes.
+This makes OpenShift listen on port 30000 on all nodes and proxies the connections to one of the netcat-echo pods.
 After the pods have been exposed, try to telnet to the pods.

 ```
 apiVersion: v1